 I am a PhD student in Computer Science at Stanford University.
-I am working with Christopher D. Manning in the Stanford Natural Language Processing (NLP) group.
+I am planning to graduate in Spring/Summer 2015.
+I work with Christopher D. Manning in the Stanford Natural Language Processing (NLP) group.
 I also collaborate with the Interactive Data Lab under Jeffrey Heer.
-For my Master's thesis, I worked on combining NLP and computer vision with Ray Mooney and Kristen Grauman.
+For my Master's thesis at UT Austin, I worked on combining NLP and computer vision with Ray Mooney and Kristen Grauman.
 Here is my (probably outdated) resume.

 Conferences and Workshops

 Induced Lexico-Syntactic Patterns Improve Information Extraction from Online Medical Forums.